MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 A remote collaborator on Microsoft Teams (PC, Mac, or mobile) can share their screen when they're on a call to help a Dynamics 365 Guides user identify and/or resolve a problem.
 For example, the remote collaborator might want to share their desktop or application window to share a video or a series of instructions in a PowerPoint presentation.

-For other types of files, the remote collaborator can share a file while on a call through Teams chat.
+For other types of files, the remote collaborator can share a file through Teams chat.
 The remote collaborator can share the following types of files through Teams chat: .jpg, .bmp, .png, .tif/.tiff, .pdf, still gif.

 This article shows how to share a screen with a Dynamics 365 Guides user.
 To learn how to share a file, see [Start a chat and share a file](calling-chat-file-sharing.md).